Who We Are

 3. Anti-Human Trafficking Organization fair

 As a resource to practitioners, we connect existing efforts with best practices, evidence-based research, and community capital to provide exceptional care to survivors.
+The Survivor Care Alliance creates a network of local anti-trafficking organizations and connects them with teams of students focused on assessing existing practices and delivering systems and processes to streamline efforts, enabling organization to focus on what they do best: care for survivors.
 We have chosen to invest in the abolition community by hosting fund-raising and awareness events.
 We see these events as unique opportunities to join together the survivor community with the greater central Ohio community.
 You can view our upcoming events through our events page.

 You can connect with our existing initiatives through our Get Involved page.